play video

 • Operating bank accounts

-• Each trust account (IOLTA and any separate client trust accounts)
+• Each trust account (and any separate client trust accounts, whether IOLTA or escrow)

 • Client trust liability (to mirror trust balances on the balance sheet)